Skip to content

 Dependencies

-Add a requirements.txt file to your project to install third-party packages:
+Add a requirements.txt file alongside cortexone_function.py to install third-party packages:

 requests==2.31.0